Jason2Brownlee/AlgorithmAfternoon/content/books/simulated_annealing/chapter01.md

 Overlay the randomly generated sample points from Exercise 1 on the plot of the target function created in Exercise 2.
 This will help visualize where the simulated annealing process starts exploring.
 Follow these steps:

-1. In the same script or Jupyter Notebook cell as Exercise 2, call the `generate_sample_points` function from Exercise 1 to create a set of random sample points.
+1. Update the script from Exercise 2, call the `generate_sample_points` function from Exercise 1 to create a set of random sample points.

 2. Plot the generated sample points on the same figure as the target function using `matplotlib.pyplot.scatter`.